How Lockdown Helped Me Connect Deeper With Islam

 Advertisement

-That’s why The Rahma Foundation, a Muslim women’s educational organisation where Dr. Awaad is a mentor, welcomed 8,000 women last Ramadan via virtual programming including Quran recitations, prayer, and speaker events with scholars and women activists.
-By doing this, the Bay Area-based organisation was able to expand their community of Muslim women of all backgrounds without geographic limitations.
-Here at home, the ANNISAA Organization of Canada, a Toronto-based group dedicated to Muslim women’s empowerment, hosts year-round virtual workshops with different themes from self-care strategies to healthy goal setting.
+That’s why The Rahma Foundation, a Muslim women’s educational organization where Dr. Awaad is a mentor, welcomed 8,000 women last Ramadan via virtual programming including Quran recitations, prayer, and speaker events with scholars and women activists.
+By doing this, the Bay Area-based organization was able to expand their community of Muslim women of all backgrounds without geographic limitations.
+The ANNISAA Organization of Canada, a Toronto-based group dedicated to Muslim women’s empowerment, hosts year-round virtual workshops with different themes from self-care strategies to healthy goal setting.

 For those readjusting to work in the office, it might be worthwhile to ask your manager about a designated praying area where Muslims, people of other faiths, or those looking to meditate on their lunch can go for a mental break.
 Another suggestion is to actually schedule prayer times into your work calendar.
 Dr. Awaad says it’s all about taking time out of your day and designating space that can be a spiritual haven for you to connect with Allah (SWT) without having a global pandemic that makes you pause.
 “Our five daily prayers are built in to remind us to do just that.”
 Even if it’s just where the prayer rug is, it’s all about maintaining your spirituality by making the time for it.